mkchoi212/mkchoi212.github.io/_posts/2017-12-23-learn-from-microsoft.md

 ![](https://media.giphy.com/media/nAZ3JTRUYiis0/giphy.gif)

 Excuse my poor attempt to reference Glengarry Glen Ross but the message still stands; Always Be Considerate!
-Unlike Alec Baldwin here, I am not saying you shouldn't be considerate of the people you are trying to sell houses to.
+Unlike Alec Baldwin here, I am not saying you should be considerate to the people you are trying to sell houses to.
 Instead, you should be considerate to the end users of your software.

 When Microsoft wanted to make a scripting language for Excel users, they started a project called Visual Basic for Applications.
-In the beginning, the developers had to decide whether if they wanted the program to be *statically (strong) typed* or *dynamically (weak) typed*.
+In the beginning, the developers had to decide whether if they wanted the language to be *statically (strong) typed* or *dynamically (weak) typed*.
 Personally, I am in the statically typed languages camp as I love using Swift and Golang.
 These [two](http://blog.cleancoder.com/uncle-bob/2017/01/11/TheDarkPath.html) [posts](http://elbenshira.com/blog/the-end-of-dynamic-languages/) do a better job than me describing each side of the argument so I highly recommend you to read those when you have the time.

 >  TL;DR The main gist of the argument is that statically typed languages allow you to find errors at compile time while dynamically typed languages allow you to find errors during runtime.